Fugitive sex-offender arrested after woman he met on dating site reports him

 A former Ohio soccer coach, who has been on the run since he was convicted in November of sexually abusing a 14-year-old girl on his team, was captured when a woman he met on a dating site researched him and alerted authorities.

-Justin Smith, 41, waived an extradition hearing Monday in Okaloosa, Tennessee, where he was arrested Friday and held without bond on fugitive charges, according to the Okaloosa County Sheriff's Office.
+Justin Smith, 41, waived an extradition hearing Monday in Okaloosa County, Florida, where he was arrested Friday and held without bond on fugitive charges, according to the Okaloosa County Sheriff's Office.

 He had been on the run since Nov.
 2, when he tampered with his ankle monitor during a break in his Montgomery County trial and escaped prior to a jury finding him guilty of unlawful sexual conduct with a minor, sexual battery and sexual imposition.